Locations:

 ‘An overwhelmingly positive experience’

 “Collectively, these findings show that our large-scale implementation of tele-epilepsy for follow-up care was an overwhelmingly positive experience for patients with epilepsy from near and far,” says Dr. Fesler.
-“These results also demonstrate that tele-epilepsy is sustainable and scalable, with the latter point underscored by our ability to convert our outpatient clinics — with almost 600 visits per week — to nearly a 100% tele-epilepsy practice during the first two weeks of pandemic lockdown.”
+“These results also demonstrate that tele-epilepsy is scalable, with the latter point underscored by our ability to convert our outpatient clinics — with almost 600 visits per week — to nearly a 100% tele-epilepsy practice during the first two weeks of pandemic lockdown.”

 In their study report, Dr. Fesler and co-authors note that epilepsy care may be especially well suited to virtual visits, for a number of reasons: